Mera Peak Climbing

-Nepal Himalaya have two best seasons for the trek and climb of Mera Peak.
-As this trip is an adventurous, we always advice and suggest joining at the right time of the year as far as possible.
+Nepal Himalaya has two best seasons for the trek and climb of Mera Peak.
+As this trip is adventurous, we always advise and suggest joining at the right time of the year as far as possible.

-Spring: - (March, April, May) - Spring is considered as Best time to climb Mera Peak.
+Spring: - (March, April, May) - Spring is considered the Best time to climb Mera Peak.
 Excellent trails and clear skies, best visibility.
-Good Temperature, warmest weather of the year.
+Good Temperature, the warmest weather of the year.

 Autumn:- (Mid-September, October, and November) - Excellent trails, clear blue skies, best visibility.
 Best Recommended time to attempt this Mera Peak Climbing

 Winter Months: - (December, January, and February) are also good, but it’s obviously colder.
 You have to be prepared for this.
 Summit to the Top is Pretty Cold.